Green Party (Sweden): Symbol

 The Green Party's party symbol is the dandelion.

 Leadership and organisation

 The Greens, like many other green parties around the world, do not have a party leader in the traditional sense.
 The party is represented by two spokespeople, always one male and one female.
-The current spokespersons are Per Bolund and Märta Stenevi.
+The current spokespersons are Amanda Lind and Daniel Helldén.
 The spokespeople are elected annually by the party congress, up to a maximum of nine consecutive one-year terms.